HdkTkhs/Vmol/README.md

    2   0   0   1    1    5.326D0  0.7869D-4     0.000000    1.427096   -0.893581
    3   0   0   1    1    5.326D0  0.7869D-4     0.000000   -1.427096   -0.893581

 ! index  dummy dummy  # of electrons  # of val. electrons   sigma   epsilon    x   y   z

 !
 Units are in atomic units.

 !
-The LJ parameters are somewhat arbitrary because this is for one-point calculations at isolation.
-!
-However, the LJ-sigma parameters are used in the OPTFC.f or OPTFC1.f routines to optimize ! the fractional charge on each atom.
-The charges are used to determine the boundary conditions of
-! the Hartree potential.
+The LJ parameters are somewhat arbitrary because this input file is for one-point calculations ! at isolation.
+Note, however, the LJ-sigma parameters are used in the OPTFC.f or OPTFC1.f routines ! to optimize the fractional charge on each atom.
+The charges are used to determine the boundary ! conditions of the Hartree potential.
 Thus, the choice of the atomic size is not critical for the !
 KS-DFT calculations.
   ```
   3. PS_DATA/    (directory that contains pseudopotential database [NCPS](http://www.bandstructure.jp/readmee.html))
   4. basis.dat   (LCAO basis set data for constructing initial guesses of the wave functions )